FC Online Teaching Certification Process

 • Online Course Survey

-• Three hours of professional development focused on online teaching for every three years.
+• Three hours of professional development focused on online teaching every three years.
+(Faculty are responsible for tracking their individual professional development, so ensure you have a system for doing this!)

 • Fullerton College-sponsored professional development